Your guide to the best Epcot food that doesn’t require a dining reservation!

 Our favorite items on the menu here are the bratwurst, nudel gratin, and apple strudel with vanilla sauce.
 This is a great place to grab a quick bite when you aren’t on the dining plan and I think the portions are generous.

 #12: Lotus Blossom Cafe – China

 This is like your local mall Chinese food restaurant meets Disney World.
 Expect the same dishes you’d find there (e.g. orange chicken, shrimp fried rice, egg rolls) but more expensive.
 The atmosphere is about like your neighborhood Chinese takeout.

 The desserts are the most interesting items on the menu – Lychee Ice Cream and Caramel Ginger Ice Cream.
 If you have a hankering for some egg rolls (which sometimes happens to me at Disney World) you can get some from the cart in front of the pavilion with less waiting and hassle.

-Well, that will wrap up my rather long best quick service Epcot dining post.
-I hope you got some ideas for where you’d like to eat (and where to avoid) on your next trip.
+Well, that will wrap up my rather long best quick service Epcot restaurants post.
+I hope you got some ideas for what best Epcot food you’d like to eat on your next trip!

 Any comments or questions?
 Leave them below or join the discussion in The Budget Mouse private Facebook group!

 Check out these related Epcot posts: